 At the time Abel was six months into a five year spell working for Budapest Honvéd, initially as an academy video analyst before progressing to working as a first team analyst.

-Today he works in the Danish Superliga, in the role of Assistant Coach of Analysis at SønderjyskE.
+Today he works in the Swedish Allsvenskan, in the role of Assistant Coach of Analysis at Hammarby Fotboll.

 Sam Gregory, 2016 – The Element of Surprise in Attack

-Another project chosen by the judges in 2016 was devised by Canadian analyst Sam Gregory, who was inspired by approaches in the NFL to deliver an in-depth analysis of the potential benefits of including a surprise attacking play as part of a team’s varied approach going forward.
+A project chosen in 2016 was devised by Canadian analyst Sam Gregory, who was inspired by approaches in the NFL to deliver an in-depth analysis of the potential benefits of including a surprise attacking play as part of a team’s varied approach going forward.

 After co-founding a football analytics consultancy, Sam spent a number of years working for different industry service providers, including Stats Perform, prior to taking up the role of Director of On-Field Analytics at York 9 in the Canadian Premier League.
 Prior to the start of 2021 MLS season he was appointed Director of Analytics at Inter Miami, where he supports front office, technical staff and coaching staff in recruitment, performance analysis and sport science.

 William Spearman, 2017 – Football Passing: Physics Based Modelling of Pass Probabilities in Football

 The work of William Spearman was chosen for presentation at the Forum for two successive years.
 After delivering a presentation on pitch control in 2016, William returned in 2017 with another project which applied event and tracking data to assess the likelihood of a pass being completed, allowing clubs to better evaluate passing skill.

 A year after that presentation, William joined Liverpool FC as the club’s Lead Data Scientist, a role he continues to hold on Merseyside.